Level of education

 - use the Linux system

-- express various numerical methods in algorithmic form
+- express various numerical methods in the form of algorithms

 - convert an algorithm into a programming language